tekktrik/CircuitPythonukah/README.md

 ### Assembling Everything

-I used a small hand tool to screw in the self-tapping screw, which helped sure the board wasn't rattling too much.
+I used a small hand tool to screw in the self-tapping screw, which helped make sure the board wasn't rattling too much.
 Don't forget to add the spacer!